 Due to its vast experience in ultrashort pulse lasers development and applications MULTITEL will be addressing the beam shaping issues through Work Package 2 (Design and development of a prototype for controlled LIPSS).
 Furthermore, MULTITEL will contribute to the integration of the optical module into the processing unit developed in Work Package 5 (Integration of the tools developed).

-In the Laser4Surf project VISUM will be responsible for the design and development of an in-line monitoring unit, which addresses the development of the in-line quality control system of the laser texturing prototype.
-Moreover, VISUM will contribute in defining the optical technology suitable for nanometric surface features quality control, developing a functional prototype suitable for industrial settings, using, testing and validating the new nano-metrology prototype surface functionalities and performance.
-Furthermore, it will contribute to the project’s exploitation and dissemination aspects.
+In the Laser4Surf project, IRIS will be responsible for the design and development of an in-line monitoring unit.
+It will be used as part of a future quality control system for a laser texturing prototype.
+Moreover, IRIS will help define the optical technology suitable for nanometric surface features quality control, developing a functional prototype suitable for industrial settings, using, testing and validating the new nanometrology prototype surface functionalities and performance.
+Furthermore, IRIS will participate in exploitation and dissemination aspects.